james-jory/amazon-personalize-movielens-inference-demo/README.md

 - Pass an `item-id` on the command line or let the script randomly select a movie to use as the target for similar item recommendations.
 - Displays the movie title and genre(s) for the selected movie.
 - Displays the similar item recommendations results so you can evaluate them against the target movie.

+See [sample output](./samples/similar-items-demo-output.txt) for an example of the script's output.

 ### Personalized Ranking